polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/05 - Manually editing your app.md

 you can evaluate the snippet below, for then to edit your app's _"desktop.hl"_ file, and change the parts of your `class` property that declares which icon to use.

+T.H.
+Rose Home Cloud, Inc. can also help you edit your app, or create custom apps entirely from scratch for you, if you require additional features, or custom apps.
+This is a service we charge for.
+Feel free to send us an email at thomas@gaiasoul.com if you want to hear more about these types of services.

 ```hyperlambda-snippet
 /*
  * Loading HTML example file for IcoMoon.